Readipop’s AAA programme brings together a number a projects to engage and support young people and their music.

 ARTS AWARD

 Arts Awards supports young people to develop as artists and art leaders.
 Children and young people aged up to 25 can participate in music workshops to acheive a national qualification.
-The award builds confidence, helps young people to enjoy cultural activities, and prepares them for further education or employment.
 Readipop is an Arts Award centre and Arts Award supporter so we can deliver a full programme including assessment of awards at Discover & Explore level through to Bronze, Silver and Gold.

 ARTSMARK

 Readipop is an Artsmark Partner and can support schools to gain Artsmark status.
 As an Arts Council National Portfolio Organisation we can provide access to high quality creative experiences and bespoke music and arts projects.
-We can also give advice and support to find and write funding bids as well as help to monitor and evaluate your creative activity for reports to funders, partners and Artsmark.
+We can advise and support on funding bids snd help to monitor and evaluate creative activity for reports to funders, partners and Artsmark.

 AAA is funded by Youth Music and BBC Children In Need with additional funding from the Berkshire Community Foundation and generous support from Native Instruments.
 The Get Started With Music programmes are run in parternship with the Prince’s Trust.